International Student Orientation

-The Office of International Recruitment and Admission organizes a special International Student Orientation, which takes place before Fall and Spring Orientation for all new students.
-This year, the international orientation begins on August 20, 2014.
+The Office of International Student Services organizes a special International Student Orientation, which takes place before Fall and Spring Orientation for all new students.
+This year, the international orientation begins on August 17, 2016.

 International Student Orientation is intended to provide international students with added time and exposure to life at the University of Mount Union during a calm time before the other fall session starts.
 Many international students have language insecurities and some have no experience outside of their home countries; this is a time for these students to begin adjusting not only to life at Mount Union, but also to completely different food, weather, time zone, housing and interpersonal communication.

 Other goals of orientation include helping international students become acclimated to the United States, to the campus, and to the academic expectations of Mount Union.
 With the assistance of some second and third year students and college administrators, faculty and staff, the participants will receive help with:

 - opening a bank account

 - procuring necessary supplies

 - becoming familiar with computer and library facilities